No matter where you are, building and running a successful business is tough.

 During equity crowdfunding, investors can receive shares automatically when they send payment to the business.
 With businesses raising $13.7 billion through initial coin offerings in the first 5 months of 2018 alone, this is a great avenue to raise capital to start a business.

 With the amount of data that gets uploaded by businesses and government agencies, there’s a need for a scalable blockchain platform.
 Without scalability, it’s impossible for a blockchain platform to facilitate the ease of doing business.
-A platform like Bitcoin has a maximum transaction speed of 7 transactions per second while Ethereum is only a bit better at 15 transactions per second.
+A platform like Bitcoin has a maximum transaction speed of 7 transactions per second while Ethereum can facilitate 15 transactions per second.

 Increasing the ease of doing business helps businesses thrive and, in turn, boosts the economy.
-With regulated blockchain, governments can facilitate the ease of doing business at various stages of business operations.
+With a regulated blockchain, governments can facilitate the ease of doing business at various stages of business operations and enhance the productivity and vitality of business.

 Contact L3COS today to see how our blockchain-based operating system can help you improve the ease of doing business.